Jan Godfrey MBE

 Jan will be sorely missed by those who knew and worked with her but her legacy in the Wayland area will live on.

-Her funeral will take place on Tuesday 6th August at 2pm in Carbrooke Church.
+Her funeral took place on Tuesday 6th August at 2pm in Carbrooke Church.

 A look back to the Wayland Farmers' Market